JunaidKhanEU/Task2-3/readme.txt

 Task 2 - 3
+clone
+npm init
-run npm run start to see the solution
+npm run start to see the solution